main-educational/intro_nilearn/content/intro.md

 jupyter notebook
 ```

 Click on the `.md` files.
-They will be rendered as jupyter notebooks :tada:
+They will be rendered as jupyter notebooks 🎉

 ### Binder

-If you wish to run the tutorial in Binder, click on the rocket icon to launch binder :rocket:
+If you wish to run the tutorial in Binder, click on the rocket icon to launch the notebook 🚀

 ```{warning}
 The computing resource on Binder is limited.